Elton John introduces online classic concert series

 To mark the concert series announcement, a trailer for the Edinburgh show has been released and can be watched below.

-The set was recorded as part of the Edinburgh Festival Of Popular Music on September 17, 1976, and features tracks including Skyline Pigeon, Saturday Night’s Alright (For Fighting), Rocket Man, Daniel and Bennie And The Jets
+The set was recorded as part of the Edinburgh Festival Of Popular Music on September 17, 1976, and features tracks including Skyline Pigeon, Saturday Night’s Alright (For Fighting), Rocket Man, Daniel and Bennie And The Jets.

 The show was also the first time Elton played Don’t Go Breaking My Heart solo.

-Earlier this year, Elton and his longtime collaborator Bernie Taupin won the Oscar for Best Original Song for the Rocketman track (I’m Gonna) Love Me Again
+Earlier this year, Elton and his longtime collaborator Bernie Taupin won the Oscar for Best Original Song for the Rocketman track (I’m Gonna) Love Me Again.

 The song also scooped a Golden Globe in January, while Taron Egerton – who portrayed Elton in the film – picked up the Golden Globe for Best Actor In A Motion Picture - Musical Or Comedy.

-Scott has spent more than 30 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
-Scott joined our news desk in the summer of 2014 before moving to the e-commerce team in 2020.
-Scott maintains Louder’s buyer’s guides, scouts out the best deals for music fans and reviews headphones, speakers, books and more.
-He's written more than 11,000 articles across Louder, Classic Rock, Metal Hammer and Prog and has previous written for publications including IGN, the Sunday Mirror, Daily Record and The Herald, covering everything from daily news and weekly features, to video games, travel and whisky.
+Scott has spent 37 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
+Scott joined our news desk in 2014 before moving into e-commerce in 2020.
+Scott maintains Louder’s buyer’s guides, highlights deals, and reviews headphones, speakers, earplugs and more.
+Over the last 12 years, Scott has written more than 11,500 articles across Louder, Classic Rock, Metal Hammer and Prog.
+He's previously written for publications including IGN, Sunday Mirror, Daily Record and The Herald, covering everything from news and features, to tech reviews, video games, travel and whisky.
 Scott's favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Cocteau Twins, Drab Majesty, Marillion and Rush.